chetanbg1/cbg-microservice/README.md

      implement in app
      add dependency like spring-boot-stater-cache
-     enable caching by adding annotation @EnableCaching to main class define cacheble operation using @Cacheble annotation to the methos whose result we want to be cache
+     enable caching by adding annotation @EnableCaching to main class define cacheble operation using @Cacheble annotation to the method whose result we want to be cache
      @cacheEvict and @cachePut - to customize the cache behavior choose a cache provider (EhCache or Hezalcast) or use default concurrent map-based cache provided by spring

-API - Application - any software that has specific functionalit or purpose
+API - Application - any software that has specific functionality or purpose
       Interface - contract or protocol that dictate how to applications talk to each other using request and response

 How are restapi's are stateless
-	stateful - stores data from client on its servers rest architechture requires that the client state is not sttored on server instead each request made by client must conatin all the information for that perticular http method
+	stateful - stores data from client on its servers rest architechture requires that the client state is not stored on server instead each request made by client must conatin all the information for that perticular http method

 test - unit test , integration test , contract test ,acceptance test , performance test